Cha Eun-Woo's Net Worth: His Career Earnings, Brand Endorsements And More

 Luxury home

 Although not much has been revealed regarding the same, the actor-singer is believed to have invested in an elegant, luxurious penthouse in the affluent Gangnam Cheongdam-dong neighbourhood of Seoul.
-Reportedly, this cost about USD 4 million approx. The region is home to multiple other idols and actors and also houses SM Entertainment’s current headquarters.
+Reportedly, this cost about USD 4 million approx. (INR 27 crore approx.) The region is home to multiple other idols and actors and also houses SM Entertainment’s current headquarters.

 To give fans an insight into his solo endeavours, Cha Eun-woo has his own YouTube channel.
 However, his earning through this medium hasn’t been estimated.
 When asked about successfully juggling each of these aspects of life, he noted that – as per a report by SCMP – he owed it all to his team.
 “Because around me there are managers, the company people, and the people I’m grateful for are with me.”